raiden-network/raiden-services/docs/index.rst

 all interactions with the blockchain and **must** be started first, as it writes some essential information to the state database.
 Afterwards the ``request-collector`` can be started.
-It listens to the public Matrix room for monitporing request from Raiden nodes and validates and saves them to the monitoring services database.
+It listens to the public Matrix room for monitoring request from Raiden nodes and validates and saves them to the monitoring services database.

 .. note::
-    The reason of this separation is security.
-Even when the broadcast room and therefore the request collector are attacked, the monitoring service continues working and can safely monitor the users channels.
+    The reason for this separation is security.
+Even when the broadcast room and therefore the request collector are attacked, the monitoring service continues to work and can safely monitor the user's channels.

 The Monitoring service has some additional parameters which can be set.